 If the referee has played advantage and it was anticipated that the team taking the advantage is not gaining an advantage, the referee will stop, call it back and then issue a card if the offense is deemed serious enough.

-The referee can cancel a match for several reasons.
-One is darkness or bad weather, for a serious breach of the Laws or if the crowd has interfered in the match.
+The referee can cancel a game for several reasons.
+One is darkness or bad weather, for a serious breach of the Laws or if the crowd has interfered in the game.

-If this happens only the competition authority has the power to declare a winner, loser or if the match should be replayed.
+If this happens only the competition authority has the power to declare a winner, loser or if the game should be replayed.

 What happens if the ball hits the referee in soccer 2021?